 The Rise & Fall of Motocross in America.

-I believe that by looking back and recognizing what the changes were and fully understanding what the effects that each change had on the overall direction of the sport that we can address them one by one and fix a lot of the issues in the sport, and for the ones we can't fix we can find creative ways to address them and still find ways to help grow the sport.
+I believe that by looking back at what the changes were and fully understanding what the effects that each change had on the overall direction of the sport that we can address them one by one and fix a lot of issues in the sport, and the ones we can't fix we can still find ways to address and we can find ways to help grow the sport.

 In the early 1990's several kids in my neighborhood and myself had small dirt bikes.
 Back then we could ride right from our houses directly to each other’s houses as well as on some trails near the neighborhood where we lived, we would also make little tracks in nearby fields.
 This was the normal way of life at that time in most cities and states all across America.
 And I lived in a suburb of a large metro area not way out in the country.
 We started out on small mellow bikes like Honda XR80’s and Kawasaki KD80’s, then my friends and I moved up from mellower bikes to racing versions such as Honda CR80’s And Kawasaki KX80’s, and then we all started racing.
 And then from there we moved up to 125’s.